Morita equivalences between algebraic dependent type theories: Examples

 \subsection{Contractible types}

+The notion of a contractible type was defined by Vladimir Voevodsky \cite{unimath}.
 The theory of the contractible type can be formulated in several different ways.
 In this subsection we will prove that some of them are Morita equivalent.
 The first theory that we will consider is the simplest definition of a contractible type:

 We will denote this theory by $T_0$.